myDiamondsDancing/netcomm/The_way_of_thinking.md

 * My Numpy version is 1.16.4
 * My NetworkX version is 2.4

-My task is to use multyprocess unit for `experiment_script.py` for faster work of this script.
+My task is to use multyprocess unit for `experiment_script.py` to make script work faster.
 Watch this script before reading this.

 Firstly, I want to analyze script and find errors.

 ## Numpy and other flaws in the code

 The first error is using `np.random.default_range()`.
 In version 1.16.4 I got `AttributeError`.
-Let's see it:
+Let's look at it:
 ```python
 import numpy as np